Marxian economics

-Marx's criticism of classical economics
+Marx's critique of classical economics

 Marx's critique of political economy took as its starting point the work of the best-known economists of his day, the British moral philosopher turned economist Adam Smith as well as David Ricardo.

 In The Wealth of Nations (1776), Smith argued that the most important characteristic of a market economy was that it permitted a rapid growth in productive abilities.
 Smith claimed that a growing market stimulated a greater "division of labor" (i.e. specialization of businesses and/or workers) and in turn this led to greater productivity.
 Although Smith generally said little about laborers, he did note that an increased division of labor could at some point cause harm to those whose jobs became narrower and narrower as the division of labor expanded.
 Smith maintained that a laissez-faire economy would naturally correct itself over time.

 Marx followed Smith by claiming that the most important beneficial economic consequence of capitalism was a rapid growth in productivity abilities.
 Marx also expanded greatly on the notion that laborers could come to harm as capitalism became more productive.
 Additionally, Marx noted in Theories of Surplus Value: "We see the great advance made by Adam Smith beyond the Physiocrats in the analysis of surplus-value and hence of capital.
 In their view, it is only one definite kind of concrete labour—agricultural labour—that creates surplus-value...
 But to Adam Smith, it is general social labour — no matter in what use-values it manifests itself — the mere quantity of necessary labour, which creates value.
 Surplus-value, whether it takes the form of profit, rent, or the secondary form of interest, is nothing but a part of this labour, appropriated by the owners of the material conditions of labour in the exchange with living labour".